 - Adoption: Relevance, digital literacy, and consumer safety.

 - Application: Economic and workforce development, education, health care, public safety and emergency services, civic engagement, and social connections.

-HACM operates six Neighborhood Network Computer Centers that emphasis the development of basic computer skills including Microsoft Word and Excel, how to responsibly use the Internet, social media and e-mail.
+HACM operates six Neighborhood Network Computer Centers that emphasize the development of basic computer skills and how to responsibly use the internet, social media and e-mail.
 The labs assist students with homework and research assistance, job search efforts, and other programming.
 The Neighborhood Networks are located at: